Chevrolet Corvette (C8): Development

+The 2020 coupe variant made its official debut on July 18, 2019 during a media event at Tustin, California (referencing its association with NASA) to coincide with the 50th anniversary of the Apollo 11 mission, while the 2020 convertible variant made its debut in October 2019.

+Production of the C8 was originally planned to begin in late 2019, but it officially began on February 3, 2020, delayed by the 2019 General Motors strike.

 Overview

 The Corvette C8 is GM's first rear mid-engine sports car since the Pontiac Fiero.
-It features a vastly different design from previous Corvettes, with an all-new aluminum architecture and coilover springs in place of the rear transverse mono-leaf spring used on prior models.
+It features a vastly different design from previous Corvettes, with an all-new aluminum architecture and coilover springs in place of the rear transverse mono-leaf spring used on previous models.
 The exterior features more aggressive aerodynamics including larger air intakes and prominent side scoops.
 A trunk is located at the rear, with additional storage space at the front of the car.
 Combined, these provide 13 cuft of cargo space, 2 cuft less than that of the C7.
 As a result of the switch to a mid-engine layout, the passenger cell has been shifted forward by 16.5 in.
 The cockpit has been designed to be driver-centric, with numerous controls mounted on the center console as well as utilizing a new hexagonal steering wheel.
-A 12 in digital screen replaces the instrument cluster and reflects one of the six driving modes selected, and is accompanied by an 8 in touchscreen.
+A 12 in digital screen replaces the instrument cluster and reflects one of the six selected driving modes, and is accompanied by an 8 in touchscreen.
 A special Z button is located on the steering wheel; named in honor of earlier performance packages like Z51, Z06, and ZR1, it allows the driver to quickly activate customized performance settings.